Blog / EOS implementation / Cascading messages: how and when to share communications

 Cascading messages in a 1:1 meeting

-If you have a Headline from the leadership team that will impact your entire company, and there will be negative consequences to people finding out at different times, consider holding an all-hands meeting to go over the information.
+If you have a message from the leadership team that will impact your entire company, and there will be negative consequences to people finding out at different times, consider holding an all-hands meeting to go over the information.

-Common sense will guide you as to whether an all-hands meeting is necessary.
-If you’re changing your holiday policy to add an additional Friday off prior to a Monday policy, it won’t harm people to learn about it at different times.
 But if you have some seriously impactful news, like your company is being acquired by a competitor, it’s a good idea to communicate the information as clearly and as close to simultaneously as you can manage.
 This will help reduce rumors and anxiety that can arise when there are whispers instead of clear communication around big news.

 It’s easy and intuitive to cascade messages in Strety